bluekiri/mlab/README.md

 # run docker-compose
 docker-compose up --build
 ```
+The dashboard service is running by default on http://localhost:5000/dashboard
+The worker swagger documentation is running on port 9090.

 ## Status
 This project is in the earliest phase of its development.
 Use it under your own responsibility.